Jamaat-e-Islami Pakistan: Syed Abul A'la Maududi (1941–1972)

-Founding of JI in colonial India
+Founding of JIP in colonial India

-Jamaat-e-Islami was founded in colonial India on 26 August 1941, at Islamia Park in the city of Lahore, before the Partition of India.
-JI began as an Islamist social and political movement.
+Jamaat-e-Islami was founded in colonial India on August 26, 1941 at Islamia Park in the city of Lahore, before the Partition of India.
+JIP began as an Islamist social and political movement.
 Seventy-five people attended the first meeting and became the first members of the movement.
-Maulana Amin Ahsan Islahi, Maulana Naeem Siddiqui, Maulana Muhammad Manzoor Naumanai and Maulana Abul Hasan Ali Hasani Nadwi (although he left after a few years) were among the founders of Jamat e Islami along with Syed Abul Ala Maududi.
+Maulana Amin Ahsan Islahi, Maulana Naeem Siddiqui, Maulana Muhammad Manzoor Naumanai and Maulana Abul Hasan Ali Hasani Nadwi (although he left after a few years) were among the founders of Jamaat-e-Islami along with Syed Abul Ala Maududi.